 22. Mat Your Photos

-There’s something about adding that thick, white paper mount around a photo that makes it feel special and important.
+There’s something about adding that thick, white paper mount around a photo.
+It’s a luxurious upgrade to art that makes it feel special and important.

 You can find all kinds of picture frames out there already matted at Target or Walmart, or pick up a mat at the craft store for around $5-10 to fit any frames you already own.

 23. Make an Impact with Wallpaper

 Nothing says custom in a house quite like wallpaper.
 If you’re afraid of commitment, go with peel and stick instead of the pasted type.

 One of the most budget-friendly ways to upgrade the look of your kitchen is to add a backsplash to the drywall under your cabinets.

 If tile is too pricey or you don’t feel quite skilled enough, this DIY pressed tin backsplash is a fast, tool-free, inexpensive alternative.